-In the story of our text, we find some precious thoughts to guide us to what God would have of us, and what God would do for us.
-The great lesson of the verses quoted is this: The Holy Spirit is the director of the work of God upon the earth.
-And what we should do if we are to rightly work for God, and if God is to bless our work, is to see that we stand in a right relationship with the Holy Spirit.
-We must see that we give Him the place of honor that belongs to Him everyday.
-In all our work and (what is more) in all our Private, inner life, the Holy Spirit must always have the first place.
+In the story of our text we shall find some precious thoughts to guide us as to what God would have of us, and what God would do for us.
+The great lesson of the verses quoted is this: The Holy Ghost is the director of the work of God upon the earth.
+And what we should do if we are to work rightly for God, and if God is to bless our work, is to see that we stand in a right relation to the Holy Ghost, that we give Him every day the place of honor that belongs to Him, and that in all our work and (what is more) in all our private inner life, the Holy Ghost shall always have the first place.
 Let me point out to you some of the precious thoughts our passage suggests.

-First of all, we see that God has His own plans with regard to His Kingdom.
+First of all, we see that God has His own plans with regard to His kingdom.

 His church at Antioch had been established.
-God had certain plans and intentions with regard to Asia and with regard to Europe.
-He had conceived them; they were His, and He made them known to His servants.
+God had certain plans and intentions with regard to Asia, and with regard to Europe., He had conceived them; they were His, and He made them known to His servants.

 Our great Commander organizes every campaign, and His generals and officers do not always know the great plans.
-They often receive sealed orders, and they have to wait for Him to reveal their contents.
-God in heaven has wishes and a will, in regard to any work that ought to be done, and to the way in which it has to be done.
-Blessed is the man who receives God's secrets and works under Him.
+They often receive sealed orders, and they have to wait on Him for what He gives them as orders.
+God in Heaven has wishes, and a will, in regard to any work that ought to be done, and to the way in which it has to be done.
+Blessed is the man who gets into God's secrets and works under God.

-Some years ago, at Wellington, South Africa, where I live, we opened a Mission Institute-what is counted there a fine, large building.
-At our opening services, the principal said something that I have never forgotten.
-He remarked: "Last year we gathered here to lay the foundation stone, and what was there then to be seen?
-Nothing but rubbish and stones and bricks and ruins of an old building that had been pulled down.
-There we laid the foundation stone, and very few knew what the building was that was to rise.
-No one knew it perfectly in every detail except one man, the architect.
-In his mind it was all clear, and as the contractor and the mason and the carpenter came to do their work, they took their orders from him.
-The humblest laborer had to be obedient to orders.
-The structure rose, and this beautiful building has been completed.
+Some years ago, at Wellington, South Africa, where I live, we opened a Mission Institute - what is counted there a fine large building.
+At our opening services the principal said something that I have never forgotten.
+He remarked:

+"Last year we gathered here to lay the foundation-stone, and what was there then to be seen?
+Nothing but rubbish, and stones, and bricks, and ruins of an old building that had been pulled down.
+There we laid the foundation-stone, and very few knew what the building was that was to rise.
+No one know it perfectly in every detail except one man, the architect.
+In his mind it was all clear, and as the contractor and the mason and the carpenter came to their work they took their orders from him, and the humblest laborer had to be obedient to orders, and the structure rose, and this beautiful building has been completed.
 And just so," he added, "this building that we open today is but laying the foundation of a work of which only God knows what is to become."

-But God has His workers and His plans clearly mapped out.
-Our position is to wait so that God may communicate to us as much of His will as is needful.
+But God has His workers and His plans clearly mapped out, and our position is to wait, that God should communicate to us as much of His will as each time is needful.